jainpriyanshi/IMAGEIN/README.md

 ```
 npm start
 ```
-> Its up and running.
+> Its up and running on port 3000.

 * ### Run `production build`
 ```